Lindsey and Simon arrived in Clayshant. It was a humble campsite with just a few caravans and a small pub near the entrance.

 Lindsey and Ingrid shot at the Vampires who had stayed near the weapon to guard it whilst Matt started finishing the ritual.

 During the fight two Vampires emerged from the woods holding one of the Rentros agents by either arm.

 “Stop whatever it is you’re doing.”
 One of the Vampires screamed.
 “We don’t know what that thing is, but stop it or we’ll rip your friend to bits.”

 Lindsey instantly dropped her weapon, but to her shock Ingrid kept firing at the Vampires whilst Matt didn’t stop reading out the ritual.

-Lindsey said Ingrid to stop, but she didn’t listen.
+Lindsey screamed at Ingrid to stop, but she didn’t listen.
 Ingrid actually threw a water balloon right at the one of the Vampires that was holding the Rentros agent.
-The other Vampire that was holding him however doubled back and swiftly killed the Rentros agent but stabbing its hand through his chest.
+The other Vampire that was holding him however doubled back and swiftly killed the Rentros agent but forcing its hand through his chest.

 Lindsey screamed at the gruesome sight and fell to her knees whilst Ingrid kept on firing at the Vampires.
 Unfortunately for Ingrid however the Vampire that had slaughtered the Rentros agent used his body as a shield against her holy water and rammed into Ingrid knocking her into the ground.

 Lindsey however, who the Vampires again had ignored was able to grab her gun and shot at the Vampire from behind before it could harm Ingrid.